Many organizations in the world have undergone brand relaunch and done wonders. Maybe it’s time you take a deeper look at relaunching your brand.

 So how do you really relaunch a brand or a product?

 The first thing to note is to not change everything about the brand.
 Keeping all the elements the same, you need to reposition the brand in the minds and hearts of customers.
 So, in essence, no change is required for the product itself, distribution, or pricing, but communication and positioning change for the perceived value of the brand.
 For e.g., if it’s a product that needs relaunch, you could look at the packaging, or the logo, and the communication that goes along with it, while the name still remains the same.
 Diet Coke by Coca-Cola is the perfect example of it.
-While the name remains the same, packaging has changed, and it is being positioned as a refreshing drink meant for those who crave the Coca-Cola flavour without the extra sugar, highlighting its “same taste” as of a regular Coca-Cola.
+While the name remains the same, packaging has changed, and it is being positioned as a refreshing drink meant for those who crave the Coca-Cola flavor without the extra sugar, highlighting its “same taste” as of a regular Coca-Cola.

 The second option would be to change everything about the product.
 Keeping the name same but revamp everything else.
 Product ingredients, pricing, logo, packaging, and everything else.
 Bring it out as a new avatar and market accordingly.
 Hyundai Santro, a popular car in India, also known as Atos internationally, is a completely new car.
 Discontinued in 2015, Hyundai decided to relaunch the brand in India in 2018 due to its huge fan following and loyalty.
 Launched recently in 2018, the car already has quite a following and interest has been increasing amongst fans across social media channels.

 Brand or Product relaunch is not a gamble for the lighthearted.
-It needs to be a well-thought-out strategy which marketing teams use to instil faith, increase sales and to push the brand further than what its current position reflects.
+It needs to be a well-thought-out strategy which marketing teams use to instill faith, increase sales and to push the brand further than what its current position reflects.

 So, what’s your brand telling you?
 Is it time for your brand or product to be relaunched?